Which Country Has Highest Visa Approval Rate for UK — Full 2026 Guide

 Q: Can I switch from a Student visa to a Skilled Worker visa in the UK?

 Yes, but under the 2026 rules, you can only switch after you have completed your course of study.
 You can no longer switch "mid-course."
 This change was implemented to prevent the student route from being used as a "backdoor" to work.
+(Source: UKVI, Student Visa to Skilled Worker Switch, 2026) [https://www.gov.uk/student-visa/switch-to-skilled-worker-visa].
 Once you have your degree, the transition is straightforward provided you have a job offer from an A-rated sponsor.

 13. Conclusion: The Bottom Line

 The key to your success lies in document integrity.
 Stop following "agent advice" and start using data-backed intelligence.
+Run your Immigration Probability Score at GlobalMobilityAI.xyz before your application to identify potential compliance gaps, and use the Salary Benchmarking Tool to verify your offer is above the 2026 rejection threshold.
 Position yourself in the high-approval corridors of the 2026 UK economy, and the "rejection era" will be a thing of the past.
+For a complete analysis of visa failures and how to prevent them, comparable ROI data is available in our visa rejection prevention guide.
 Your global journey starts with a single, data-backed decision.

 Predict your mobility score.